...

 Jeff Davis

-Jeff Davis is a NYC based Dancer, Choreographer and Visual Artist.
-He is the Founder and Director of Jeff Davis Dance, fusing art, musical theater, contemporary and jazz dance to tell unique stories.
-His background in dance, theater, opera and puppetry have led to multifaceted, thought provoking and highly entertaining performance pieces.
-He recently choreographed Caravantasy for the Spring JCE Jazz Dance Project.
-His work French Trio premiered at the 2019 Fresh Fruit Festival, winning outstanding dance.
-His collaborations with Glitter Kitty Theater include Director and Choreographer of the Gunfighter Meets his Match for the New York Musical Festival (NYMF) and One for the Ages! at Theater for the New City.
-He is a former Co-Artistic Director of the Hudson Vagabond Puppets, touring and staging large scale puppetry.
-He is also co-creator of The Dick & Anita Holiday Hour! and The Lovely WILDS with composer Elliot Roth.
-As a performer, he has been featured with Labyrinth Dance Theater, NYC Children’s Theater, Daniel Gwirtzman Dance Company, Josh Prince’s Broadway Dance Lab, PCLO and Pittsburgh Opera; international tours with Attack Theatre and Zullo/Raw Movement; national tour of the hit musical FOSSE.
+JEFF DAVIS is a NYC based Dancer, Choreographer & Visual Artist.
+He is the founder and Director of Jeff Davis Dance.
+Fusing art, musical theater, contemporary and jazz dance to tell unique stories.
+His background in dance, theater, opera and puppetry have led to multifaceted, thought provoking and highly entertaining performance pieces including 10 works for the JCE jazz dance project.
+He is a former Co-Artistic Director of the Hudson Vagabond Puppets touring and staging large scale puppetry.
+As a performer, he has been featured with Labyrinth Dance Theater, NYC Children’s Theater, Daniel Gwirtzman Dance Company, Josh Prince’s Broadway Dance Lab, PCLO & Pittsburgh Opera.
+International tours with Attack Theatre and Zullo/Raw Movement.
+National tour of the hit musical FOSSE.

 Danielle Diniz